Biosecurity: health protection and sanitation strategies for cattle

 - milk isolated cows last

-- test for diseases prior to addition to the main herd
+- test for diseases before adding new cattle to the main herd

-Know the source of purchases and use laboratory testing
+Know the source of purchases and screen for disease using laboratory testing

 Many owners take precautions when purchasing animals.
 They also use laboratory-testing programs to maintain minimal disease herds or disease-free herd status.
 To know the health status of herd additions:

-- purchase pregnant or virgin heifers to minimize the risk of introducing mastitis
+- purchase pregnant or unbred heifers to minimize the risk of introducing mastitis

 - determine the vaccination and health status of individuals and the herd of origin